PrajithJayaprakash/terrademo/README.md

 -> **NOTE:** If you have not assigned `client_id` or `client_secret`, A `SystemAssigned` identity will be created.

-## Notice on Upgrade to V6.x

-We've added a CI pipeline for this module to speed up our code review and to enforce a high code quality standard, if you want to contribute by submitting a pull request, please read [Pre-Commit & Pr-Check & Test](#Pre-Commit--Pr-Check--Test) section, or your pull request might be rejected by CI pipeline.

-A pull request will be reviewed when it has passed Pre Pull Request Check in the pipeline, and will be merged when it has passed the acceptance tests.
-Once the ci Pipeline failed, please read the pipeline's output, thanks for your cooperation.

-## Notice on Upgrade to V5.x

-V5.0.0 is a major version upgrade and a lot of breaking changes have been introduced.
-Extreme caution must be taken during the upgrade to avoid resource replacement and downtime by accident.

-Running the `terraform plan` first to inspect the plan is strongly advised.

 ### Terraform and terraform-provider-azurerm version restrictions